UniversalScheduleStandard/UniversalScheduleStandard/docs/docs.md

 ## **Category Objects**

 A category represents a group of similar elements.
-'Cast Members', 'Props' and 'Wardrobe' are all different categories.
+'Cast Members', 'Props' and 'Wardrobe' are all examples of categories.
 All elements must be listed in exactly one category.

+Category objects are constructed like this:

 ```
 {